mrazomej/bayesian_fitness/code/processing/data002_logistic_250bc_01env_02rep/README.md

   to be used as priors for the full joint inference.
 - `mcmc_popmean_fitness.jl`: Script to sample the population mean fitness posterior distribution to be used as priors for the full joint inference.
 - `mcmc_joint_hierarchical_fitness.jl`: Script to sample the full joint posterior distribution for all parameters assuming a hierarchical model that connects the experimental replicates.
+- `mcmc_joint_fitness.jl`: Script to sample the full posterior distribution for all parameters taking replicates as independent experiments.